This post contains affiliate links. Read my disclosure policy here.

 Notes

-- Measuring Flour: For accurate results, don’t scoop the flour with a measuring cup directly from the flour container.
-Instead, Aerate the flour first, then scoop the flour out of your container with a spoon and then into a measuring cup.
+- Measuring Flour: Don’t scoop the flour with a measuring cup directly from the flour container.
+Aerate the flour first, then scoop it out of your container with a spoon and place it into a measuring cup to a heaped amount.
 Don’t pack or tap the cup.
-After filling, lightly sweep a butter knife across the top to remove the excess flour.
+Then gently sweep a butter knife across the top to remove the excess flour.

 - Stand Mixer: you can use the paddle or balloon whisk attachment.
 The whisk adds more air into the frosting which gives it a slightly whipped texture.
 If you want a more traditional buttercream, use the paddle attachment.